Last Night in the Bittersweet

 Last Night in the Bittersweet is the fourth studio album by Scottish singer-songwriter Paolo Nutini, released on 1 July 2022 by Atlantic Records.
 Two songs from the album, "Through the Echoes" and "Lose It", were jointly released on 11 May 2022.
-Last Night in the Bittersweet is Nutini's first release in eight years, following his third studio album, Caustic Love (2014).
+Last Night in the Bittersweet was Nutini's first release in eight years, following his third studio album, Caustic Love (2014).

 Critical reception

 Last Night in Bittersweet received a score of 87 out of 100 on review aggregator Metacritic from four critics' reviews, indicating "universal acclaim".
+Writing in Mojo, John Aizelwood gave this release 4 out of 5 stars, calling it "worth wallowing in".

 Commercial performance

 The album debuted at number one on the UK Albums Chart dated 8 July 2022, and by midweek, was outselling the album at number two by a ratio of 4:1.
-It is Nutini's third consecutive UK number-one album.
+It was Nutini's third consecutive UK number-one album.